 The CO2 emissions of airports mainly arise from the lighting of terminals and other consumption of electricity, heating, cooling and the energy consumption of field vehicles.

-We have significantly increased the use of renewable energy.
-We use certified wind power and generate energy ourselves with our own solar power plants.
+We have significantly increased our use of renewable energy.
+We only use certified wind power at all of our airports and produce energy ourselves at the Helsinki Airport solar power plant.

-Our field vehicles are powered with diesel fuel made from waste materials and leftovers.
+Our field vehicles are powered with zero-emission diesel fuel made from waste materials and leftovers..

 We have made significant investments in improving energy efficiency through, for example, LED technology and automation.

-Carbon-neutral airports are a step towards lower-emission air travel
+Carbon-neutral airports are a step towards sustainable air travel

-We understand that carbon-neutral airports will not solve the climate challenges of the entire global aviation industry.
-However, we want to play our part in the air traffic value chain for a cleaner world.
+We understand that, as an airport company, we are not able to solve the climate challenges of the entire aviation industry.
+However, we want to do all we can in the air traffic value chain for a more sustainable world.

 We engage in climate cooperation with the entire value chain and have extended our climate programme to also include other companies operating at our airports.
 For example, we have worked together with airlines and the air navigation company to shorten airplanes’ taxiing distances and develop the use of airspace in a way that reduces fuel consumption and emissions.